wessenstam/gts2021-prep/phase2/phase2.rst

    .. figure:: images/4.png

 #.
 Provide the **/** as the folder you want to open and click on **OK**
 #.
 It will take some time before it opens as VC needs to install and configure the remote host.
-This takes approximately <1 minute (you will be asked for hte password again)
+This takes approximately <1 minute (you might be asked for the password again)
 #.
 Now you should see the folder structure of the VM, open **/root/github** and you will see everything created earlier

    .. figure:: images/5.png